History

 Costumes

 In addition, the group boasts an exceptionally large store of hand-made costumes imported from Poland.
-Complete collections of colorful men’s and women’s attire made from the finest materials (wool, velvet, silk), include embroidered undergarments, footwear, accessories and headpieces, and number in the thousands of items, some of which are priceless original handicrafts.
+Complete collections of colorful men’s and women’s attire made from the finest materials (wool, velvet, and silk), include embroidered undergarments, footwear, accessories and headpieces, and number in the thousands of items, some of which are priceless original handicrafts.

 Artistic Achievements